MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-20-azure-security.md

 ## Vulnerability Scanning

 By deploying Azure's [Vulnerability Assessment agent](https://docs.microsoft.com/en-us/azure/defender-for-cloud/deploy-vulnerability-assessment-vm) (provided by Qualys) on to your Virtual Machines in both pre-production and production application vulnerabilities can be surfaced and reported to Defender for Cloud for mitigation.
 The agent can be deployed directly from Defender for Cloud and/or you can enable an Azure policy to ensure its deployed by default on to any new and existing Virtual Machines.

+## Antimalware

+[Microsoft Antimalware](https://docs.microsoft.com/en-us/azure/security/fundamentals/antimalware) is a free agent that can be deployed to identify and remove viruses and other malware.
+It is disabled by default on the Cloud Services platform and not installed by default on the Virtual Machines platform, so you need to ensure you enable or deploy it for your compute.
+It can be enabled on Virtual Machines via a simple VM Extension deployment.
+[Azure Policy](https://github.com/Azure/azure-policy/blob/master/samples/built-in-policy/deploy-default-antimalware-extension-for-windows-server/azurepolicy.json) could be leveraged to ensure it is deployed by default on new and existing VMs.
+Note that Microsoft Antimalware is only for Windows systems.
+You will need to deploy a third party tool to protect Azure Linux Virtual Machines.

 # Access Control